volatilityfoundation/volatility/README.txt

 Profiles
 --------
-LinuxRedHat62x64  - A Profile for Linux RedHat62 x64
 VistaSP0x64       - A Profile for Windows Vista SP0 x64
 VistaSP0x86       - A Profile for Windows Vista SP0 x86
 VistaSP1x64       - A Profile for Windows Vista SP1 x64